 The process of learning the Montessori Practical Life skills is divided into clear isolated progressive steps.
 Without much verbal explanations, the child observes the well-defined and calculated movements and catches on with accurate imitation.

 The Montessori-Language program is graded by colour coding.
-Each level / colour builds on the previous one to provide a wide range of vocabulary.
-Sentence building with picture cards are also used besides reading books.
+Each level/colour builds on the previous one to provide a wide range of vocabulary.
+Sentence building with picture cards is also used besides reading books.

 The Montessori-Mathematics Curriculum is very practical and hands-on.
 The system incorporates the fundamental philosophy of learning through the manipulation of concrete materials before moving on to abstract concepts.